Alipsa/matrix/readme.md

 </dependency>
 ```

-## TableMatrix
+## Matrix
-A TableMatrix is an immutable Matrix with a header and where each column type is defined.
+A Matrix is an immutable Grid with a header and where each column type is defined.
 In some ways you can think of it as an in memory ResultSet.

-A table Matrix is created using one of the static create methods in TableMatrix.
+A Matrix is created using one of the static create methods in Matrix.

 ### Creating from groovy code:
 ```groovy